Mr-Io/c-language-solutions/README.rst

 .. end-badges

-**This is a comprehensive solution guide for the exercises of the classic book**
+**This is a comprehensive solution guide for the exercises of the classic book**  `The C Programming Language - 2nd Edition`_, **usually referred to as K&R**.

-`The C Programming Language - 2nd Edition <https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628>`_,
+.. _The C Programming Language - 2nd Edition: https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628
-**usually referred to as K&R**.

 Even though the last edition of K&R (2nd edition) was published in 1988, it is still condidered today, by many,